 Almost every Android TV device has the same setup process, with only a few exceptions.

 The TiVo Stream 4K is definitely one of those exceptions.
-If you’re not expecting it, it can throw you for a loop.
+It can throw you for a loop if you’re not expecting it.

 Once you’re connected to the Internet, the TiVo Stream 4K will check to see if it’s running the latest firmware and update itself automatically.

-In my case that was a 730MB download, so be prepared to be sitting there for a while while it installs.
+That was a 730MB download, so be prepared to sit there while it installs.
 After that finishes, you can choose to pre-install some apps that Google has found on your other streaming devices.

 Registering your TiVo Stream 4K